anana243/union_shop/README.md

 - **Responsive Design**: Single codebase scales from mobile to desktop
 - **Code Splitting**: Route-based page loading

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 👥 Contributors

 - **Anastasia** (anana243) - Initial development and implementation

-## 🙏 Acknowledgments

-- Flutter team for the amazing framework
-- Firebase for backend services
-- Material Design for UI guidelines
-- University of Portsmouth Students' Union for project inspiration

 ## 📧 Contact